sagemath/trac_to_gh/Issue 448.md

 # Issue 448: add spkg-check to all packages

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/448

 Original creator: mabshoff